johandry/VeDeV/README.md

 - [ ] **Push to Atlas**: Once the Vagrant box is ready upload it to Altas (previously VagrantCloud).
 This is not possible yet.
 Waiting for Atlas to provide (free) packer push of vagrant-virtualbox boxes.
 - [X] **Options**: Add more options to vedev.rb such as update, init; and improve clean and build options.
 - [ ] **More Options**: Add more options to vedev.rb such as up and down, to vagrant up && ssh and vagrant halt.
+- [ ] **Official Boxes**: Allow to use an existing box on Atlas or in the cloud instead of creating your own box.

+## Why VeDeV?

+1. I use to develop the same project in Mac OS or Windows (CygWin).
+VeDeV help me to have a virtual box that I can re-build and update from any OS.
+2. Allows me to test my application in several Linux.
+3. I can re-build the environment when there is a new version or major update.
+Don't wasting time during the provisioning to update the vagrant machine.
+4. With Docker we can use any Linux, even some light ones, but this allow me to use Docker, Puppet on several 'heavy' and powerful Linux.

 ## Thanks